-Although tempting, if I could start over, I’d be more like Nat and avoid the “kid food” trap altogether.
-At dinnertime, she didn’t spare the kids some sophistication.
-(See the Bay Area blog One Family, One Meal for some great recipes along this line.)
+If I could start from scratch, I’d be more like Nat and avoid the “kid food” trap altogether.
+At meal time, she didn’t go for the plain, simplistic fare.
+(See the Bay Area blog devoted to the One Family Meal for some great recipes.)
 Which is how I was happily introduced to this delicious marinated salmon.
 Not only was I surprised that our daughters didn’t chuck the fish right off the high chair tray, but I found that it was good enough to serve guests at a dinner party.
 And since then, it has become my go-to preparation.
 Even the salmon-haters like it.
 Try it out on the barbecue this holiday weekend.

 And speaking of feeding kids real adult food right from the start, I’ll be sharing over time a number of resources beginning with the much admired Karen Le Billon and her common sense approach to feeding children.
 In her book, French Kids Eat Everything, she shares 10 “French Food Rules” which summarize the French philosophy she experienced while living there with her family.
 In France, eating well is considered an important skill and is taught in school and reinforced at home.